All Products

 model_usage

-• HTTP API: Replace {HTTP API} with the HTTP API address you got in Step 1.
+• HTTP API: Replace {HTTP API} with the HTTP API address from Step 1.

-• Authorization: Concatenate the AccessKey and AccessKey secret of your Alibaba Cloud account in the format AccessKey:AccessKeySecret, encode the string in Base64, and provide it in the format Basic encoded_string.
+• Authorization: Concatenate the AccessKey and AccessKey Secret of your Alibaba Cloud account in the format AccessKey:AccessKeySecret, encode the resulting string in Base64, and provide it in the format Basic encoded_string.

 Example value: Basic TFRBSTV3OWlid0U4XXXXU0xb1dZMFVodmRsNw==

-• Example 2: Building on Example 1, add filters to retrieve token consumption only for a specific model (qwen-plus) in a specific workspace (llm-nymssti2mzww****).
+• Example 2: Building on Example 1, this example adds filters to retrieve the token consumption for a specific model (model=qwen-plus) in a specific workspace (workspace_id=llm-nymssti2mzww****).

 Example